crodier/software-blog/_posts/2025-05-05-the-deliberate-software-process.md

 Why are you solving a problem, why this particular problem, and in this particular way?
 How much will it cost, and what is the benefit?

-Without well documented answers to these questions, we must pause before beginning any medium to large software system endeavor.
-Seemingly minor details for example consistency / eventual consistency, recovery from failure, scaling, and latency, can become key dimensions for your software success or failure.
+Without well-documented answers to these questions, we must pause before beginning any medium-to-large software system endeavor.
+Seemingly minor details, for example,  consistency / eventual consistency, recovery from failure, scaling, and latency, can become key dimensions for your software effort.

-It is easy to make these decisions informally in a small team setting; however, it is then difficult for a team of more than ten people to review the analysis.
+It is straightforward to make these decisions informally in a small team setting; however, it is then challenging for a team of more than ten people to review the analysis.

-A key virtue at Amazon,
+A key virtue at Amazon
-is a step where engineers "poke holes", and seek "disconfirmation of beliefs", at this design and project decision phase.
+is a step where engineers "poke holes", and "actively seek disconfirmation of beliefs", at this design and project decision phase.
 This leads to 1) careful project prioritization, and 2) careful assembly of any non-trivial software effort.

+**Aside**: _Disconfirming one's own beliefs_ is the most difficult activity for a corporate software professional; asking publicly "please tell me I am wrong, and why", opening yourself up to criticism.
+Yet, it is the most important activity for any software architect - this level of confidence and vulnerability to receive honest and direct feedback.
+The key is noting feedback is not about you, but is about one design you are presenting.
+And if you are receiving feedback it means you have captured the audiences attention, if even with a "straw man" design, to raise awareness of the problem.

+### Document centricity

 Amazon use _documents_
-to make this process "scalable", allowing people outside the group reviewing the problem.
+to make software design and delivery "scalable", allowing people outside the group reviewing the problem.

 Strong documents allow management, along with engineering leaders from across a large group to make meaningful comments on plans and designs, and ask important questions.

 Here we outline refinements to this document driven project 1) selection and 2) design process

-This "Deliberate" process can be re-used as an approach to any software system.
+This "Blueprint" process can be re-used as an approach to any software system.

 ### The "Deliberate Software Process"